jxmot/Toolbox/README.md

 This is my favorite Git UI tool.
 It works perfectly for Github and Bitbucket.
 It's free for non-commercial use.
 And it also runs on Mac and Linux.

+I recommend this over any other Git GUI tool.

 # IDE Software

 **Visual Studio Code** : <https://code.visualstudio.com/>